Cricova: Wine tasting & the stunning underground city

 Cricova is one of those charming places that still exist in Europe.
 Located just 15 kilometers outside of Chisinau, the winery of Cricova is, in fact, an underground city.
 Wine lovers and off-the-beaten-path travelers might be aware of this hidden gem just outside the capital of Moldova.
 However, this underground wine city remains largely undiscovered.

 What makes the wine city of Cricova unique is the fact that it’s built beneath the ground.
 This bizarre underground city has more than 120 kilometers of roadways.
-Their names derive from the wines stored in each one of them.
-Its deepest spot is approximately 100 meters under the ground, and according to ancient Greek historian Herodotus, there were vineyards in the area already from the 5th century BC.
+Their names derive from the wines stored within each one.
+Its deepest spot is approximately 100 meters underground, and according to the ancient Greek historian Herodotus, vineyards were already present in the area from the 5th century BC.

-The wine cellars themselves exist for more than five hundred years.
+The wine cellars themselves have existed for more than five hundred years.
 The area is rich in limestone, and it was dug to build the city of Chisinau.
-After World War II, though, Cricova started operating for itself.
+After World War II, however, Cricova began operating independently.
 As years went by, it turned into a wine emporium in 1954.
 Today, in a visit to Cricova, you’ll also see several stores, testing rooms, and other facilities, including halls for official meetings.

-I visited Cricova several months ago, and I had the chance to go on a wine tasting tour.
+I visited Cricova several months ago and had the opportunity to go on a wine tasting tour.
 The wine was delightful, and the underground city fascinated me.
-In this post, I’ll share several photos from my tour and some fun facts.
+In this post, I’ll share several photos from my tour, along with some fun facts.
 At the very end, you’ll also find practical info for your visit.

 The Wine City of Cricova: An underground tour

 I reached Cricova on a freezing winter day.
-It was February -15 degrees Celsius, and there was thick snow everywhere.
+It was February, with temperatures of -15 degrees Celsius, and there was thick snow everywhere.
 On the other hand, the underground wine city of Cricova enjoys a very stable microclimate.
 The temperature remains steady around 12 C (54 F) all year long.
 For wine, that’s ideal.

-As I wrote in the beginning, Cricova is just 15 kilometers away from Chisinau.
+As I mentioned earlier, Cricova is just 15 kilometers away from Chisinau.
 It feels almost like a suburb, where approximately 10,000 people live.
 Even if it’s not so convenient, you can visit Cricova by public transport.
 However, given the circumstances, I preferred to rent a car in Chisinau and have a smooth drive to the winery.
 So, here you can actually see the entrance.

 The entrance of Cricova winery and underground city in Moldova